zelon88/HRCloud2/README.md

 -Includes "Calendar" App for checking out dates (Tasks/ToDo's/Notifications in-process).

--Includes JSPaint App for creating, editing, and saving image files.
+-Includes "JSPaint" App for creating, editing, and saving image files.
 Feels just like MSPaint!

--Includes an RSS feed reader.
+-Includes an "RSS" feed reader.
 A high performance way to create, manage, and view separate RSS feeds with multiple sources each.

 -Automatic Updates (downloads latest updates from Github and installs itself).